ngoldbaum/ngoldbaum.github.io/content/posts/repo-contents.md

-  This file contains the content of the last commit message, presumably for caching purposes or so people can set up prompts that don't need to actually start up the mercurial executable.
+  This file contains the content of the last commit message, presumably for caching purposes or so people can set up prompts that don't need to actually start up the Mercurial executable.

 * `requires`

   A record of repository requirements.
-This tells mercurial clients what features must be supported in order to work with the repository.
-Old clients that do not have support for newer features will refuse to load a repository that lists requirements from newer mercurial versions.
+This tells Mercurial clients what features must be supported in order to work with the repository.
+Old clients that do not have support for newer features will refuse to load a repository that lists requirements from newer Mercurial versions.

 * `undo.*` files

   Files used by the deprecated "hg rollback" command to undo the last transaction.
-I will ignore these since they are only useful for a deprecated feature in mercurial.
+I will ignore these since they are only useful for a deprecated feature in Mercurial.

 Finally there is one last directory, the `store`: